-- 2.2.1.
-The most significant challenge for rent income management in recent years has been welfare reform and specifically the implementation of Universal Credit (UC).
+2.2.1.
+The most significant challenge for rent income management in recent years has been welfare reforms and specifically the implementation of Universal Credit (UC).
 Those receiving help with housing costs through UC are on average more likely to be in rent arrears and by a greater amount.
-At November 2021 3813 households were in receipt of UC with numbers projected to increase to around 6000 when UC is fully implemented.
-Households are currently transitioned from legacy benefits to UC when they have a change of circumstances.
-A process to move legacy benefit claimants to UC 'en bloc', called managed migration was delayed due to COVID.
-Work required to re-commence preparations for managed migration is due to start in January 2022.
-The government's target is to have all benefit claimants of working age, moved onto UC by the end of 2024. - 2.2.2.
+The final phase of managed migration in Northampton (moving legacy benefit claimants to UC 'en bloc') commenced its rollout in January 2024 and by December 2024 there were 5,910 households in receipt of UC with numbers anticipated to increase to around 7,000 when UC is fully implemented.
+UC claimants account for nearly 84% of the overall rent arrears figure.

+- 2.2.2.
 As numbers in receipt of UC increase so rent income received through Housing Benefit (HB) reduces.
-Housing benefit accounted for 38.72% of income in 2020/21, a reduction from 44.13% in 2019/20 and 51.8% in 2018/19.
-The reduction in income from Housing Benefit is important to note because HB is paid direct to a customer's rent account.
-The fewer rents paid in this way, means more rent to proactively collect.
+Housing benefit accounted for 30.59% of income for 2023/24, whereas comparing this to 2018/19 has seen a reduction from 51.8%.
+The reduction in income from Housing Benefit is important to note because HB is paid weekly in advance direct to a customer's rent account.
+The fewer rents paid in this way, means more rent to proactively collect with UC claimants being paid monthly in arrears. - 2.2.3.
+For rent income management, together with the fallout from the pandemic required a subtle shift in direction and necessity to re-focus activity on support provision and a more flexible approach to debt management and this continues to remain in place.

-2.3.
-COVID Pandemic

-2.3.1.
-The COVID pandemic presented further challenges for rent income collection.
-Many residents' finances were adversely affected, and we saw an increase in those claiming Universal Credit.
-Options to pursue enforcement action were limited, with reduced access to the County Court and the introduction of government measures to protect renters, including extended pre court notice periods and an eviction ban.
-While the pandemic is not over, restrictions on enforcement action have been lifted and signs are the economy is recovering.
-For rent income management the pandemic required a subtle shift in direction and necessity to re-focus activity on support provision and a more flexible approach to debt management and this remains in place.